lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

     The i-th path in the presentation format value is the textual representation of the path specified by the i-th CBOR sequence PATH_SEQ in the wire-format value (see above).

-    The textual representation of each path follows the semantics of path-absolute shown in the ABNF definition in {{fig-edhocpath-value-path-abnf}}.
+    The textual representation of each path follows the semantics of path-absolute shown in the ABNF definition in {{fig-edhocpath-value-path-abnf}}, which is provided by the ABNF for path-absolute in {{Section 3.3 of RFC3986}}.
 In particular, given the path specified by a CBOR sequence PATH_SEQ, segment-nz is the value of the first CBOR text string in PATH_SEQ (if any), while each segment is the value of a CBOR text string following the first one in PATH_SEQ (if any).

 * "edhoc-app-prof" - The SvcParamKey "edhoc-app-prof" is single-valued and specifies a set of EDHOC application profiles that the server supports.